Sékou Berthé: Troyes

 On 7 August 2001, he played for Troyes in a 0–0 draw against Newcastle United in the 2001 UEFA Intertoto Cup.

 West Brom

 On 23 September 2003, Berthé had his full starting League Cup debut for West Bromwich Albion against Hartlepool United, they went on to win 2–1.
 On 4 October 2003, he made his full starting Championship league debut for West Brom against Gillingham.
 In February 2005, he agreed the termination of his contract with West Brom.

 Panionios

-On 27 October 2007, Berthe played 90 minutes in Panionios F.C.'s 1–1 draw against Helsingborgs in the 2007–08 UEFA Cup.
+On 27 October 2007, Berthe played 90 minutes in Panionios F.C.'s 1–1 draw against Helsingborg in the 2007–08 UEFA Cup.
 On 6 December 2007, Berthe played 90 minutes away to Austria Wien in the UEFA Cup.
 On 19 December 2007, Panionios lost 3–2 at home to Bordeaux in the UEFA Cup which resulted in Panionios finishing 4th in Group H and being unable to proceed to the next round.